natenichols/constexpr-typeinfo-less/typeinfo-less.md

 ## Ordering Scalar Types

-We order scalar types before any compound types; built-in types first, followed by class types.
+Scalar types shall be ordered before compound types.

-built-in types with simple names must be ordered before any types that reference other types.
+Built-in types with simple names shall be ordered before any types that reference other types.

 In particular, scalar types should be ordered as follows: